 NoteThis option will not appear if you have not yet configured any content for an initial variation.

-- Click the Add Variation link and Klaviyo will automatically create a second identical variation of your campaign and bring you to a primary A/B testing page.
+- Click Add Variation and Klaviyo will automatically create a second, identical variation of your campaign and bring you to an A/B testing page.

 - To create additional variations, click the Actions dropdown menu for any existing variation and select Duplicate Variation.
 You can create up to 7 different variations.

 After creating your content, decide the size of your testing pool and the length of your testing period.

 - Edit the size of your testing pool by adjusting the slider.
 The default testing pool size is 20% of your send list.

 If you want to test variations across your full list -- and not schedule a testing period -- you can slide the scale to 100%.
 In this case, your send list will be divided into equal groups, with each receiving a different variation.